estacimo/EstasBookStore/README.txt

 Created the ProductRepository.cs class and IProductRepository.cs interface Updated the code for both of them
 Added Product to IUnitOfWork.cs and UnitOfWork.cs

+2023-11-19
+1719
+Created the ProductController and updated the code